trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 ## Summary

-Now, you can create any Smart Contract using Ligo and create a complete Dapp via Taqueria/Taquito.
+Now, you can create any smart contract using LIGO and create a complete Dapp via Taqueria/Taquito.

-In the next section, you will learn how to call a Smart contract from a Smart Contract using callbacks and also write unit and mutation tests.
+In the next section, you will learn how to call a Smart contract from a smart contract using callbacks and also write unit and mutation tests.

 When you are ready, continue to [Part 2: Inter-contract calls and testing](./part-2).